Q1. What is the Maryknoll Convent School Foundation Limited?

 Q4.
 How can I contribute to the Foundation?

 A4.
 The are many ways to be involved in the work of the Foundation.
-You could offer your time and expertise in one of the three current sub committees – Communications Committee, Membership Committee, and Information & Technology Committee.
+You could offer your time and expertise in one of the three current sub committees – Communications Committee, Membership Committee, and Trademark Committee.
 The Foundation’s Council may also form other committees and task teams as and when the need arises.
 These are also effective avenues for Ordinary and Executive Members to understand the roles and responsibilities of the School Sponsoring Body, such as the AGM and events organized by the Membership Committee.

 Every alumna joins as an Ordinary Member, and as you participate in more events and contribute to the Foundation’s committees or task teams, you could be elected or appointed as an Executive Member.
 As an Executive Members you assume broader responsibilities, which obviously means more commitment of time.
 Executive Members could be elected to be Councilors, who have the responsibility to oversee Incorporated Management Committee (IMC) of both the primary and secondary schools, as stipulated in the Foundation M&A.